What’s It All About?

 She has extensive experience in the self publishing and digital book industry as well as in book marketing and promotions.
 Last year she finished the manuscript of her first fiction, which she intends to query to traditional publishers later this year.

 The book would be nowhere without her great writers group and critique partners who gave her the support (and kick up the ass) to finish it.

 Laura is a reader, a writer and a full-blown Japanophile, where she lived and worked for 3.5 blissful years.
 Born and raised in England, she now lives in Seattle where she quite often finds herself translating from British to American English for the sake of friends and family.
 (And yes she still laughs at the word ‘fannypack’… every time.)

-She is madly in love with her dog, her husband and thinks that there will never be enough books written, especially now that she has an e-reader and no excuses not to keep buying new titles.
-So ladies, keep on writing and critiquing, and send her an email when you are published.
+She is madly in love with her dog, her husband and thinks that there will never be enough books written.
+So ladies and gents, keep on writing and critiquing, and send her an email when you are published.

 She’ll be your first and biggest fan.